Hair Loss After Surgery – Causes And Prevention Tips

 Image: Shutterstock

 Try to keep stress at bay.
 Practice self-care techniques, such as yoga and meditation, and indulge in activities that may help you relax.
-This will ensure speedy recovery.
+Since stress causes hair loss, managing it will ensure a speedy recovery.
 Your hair starts growing normally once you start adjusting post-surgery.

 • Follow A Healthy Diet